IF AT FIRST YOU DON'T SUCCEED, LAUNCH, LAUNCH AGAIN

 "A lot of our hard work and time was lost in the launch, but we kept it in perspective to what else had been lost in terms of all the other experiments and supplies that were onboard," Chiang concludes.

 In the case of the Falcon 9 rocket failure, SpaceX engineers identified that a $2,000 part was structurally flawed.
 Moving forward all similar parts are routinely stress-tested.

 In science, as with any worthwhile pursuit, perseverance is key.

-Speaking with Chiang in the Faculty's Graduate Student & Alumni Lounge – some 8,000 kilometres from Cape Canaveral, it's clear to me that her commitment to science runs deep.
-She is visibly excited as she tells me about the anticipated moment when her precious cargo returns to Earth.
+Speaking with Chiang in the Faculty's Graduate Student & Alumni Lounge – some 8,000 kilometres from Cape Canaveral, it's clear that her commitment to science runs deep.
+Chiang is visibly excited as she tells me about the anticipated moment when her precious cargo returns to Earth.